Cosmetic & Restorative Dental Crowns in Lynnwood

 How Dental Crowns are Used

 If your dentist performs root canal therapy, chances are they will seal their work with a dental crown.
 Root canal therapy is a treatment used to restore a decaying tooth from the inside out.
-An infection may hit the pulp of your tooth and needs to fully be removed in order to restore the health of your tooth.
-Once the pulp is removed and a filling is added to your now hollowed out tooth, a dental crown will likely be added to seal the tooth to keep any chance of bacteria out.
+An infection may hit the pulp of your tooth and needs to be fully removed in order to restore the health of your tooth.
+Once the pulp is removed and a filling is added to your now hollowed-out tooth, a dental crown will likely be added to seal the tooth to keep any chance of bacteria out.

-If a tooth is badly decayed and needs to fully be extracted, your dentist may say a dental implant would look the most natural for a replacement tooth.
+If a tooth is badly decayed and needs to be fully extracted, your dentist may say a dental implant would look the most natural for a replacement tooth.
 A dental implant is anchored with a titanium post that is screwed directly into your jaw to ensure the strength of a natural tooth.
 A porcelain dental crown will then be added to the implant to give you the full look and strength of a natural tooth.

 Dental Crown Process

 If your dentist needs to place a dental crown on top of a natural tooth in your mouth, there are a few steps involved in this process.
 Firstly, your dentist will numb all areas surrounding the tooth that will be worked on with a local anesthetic.
-Your dentist will make sure you cannot feel pain before moving forward with the procedure.
-Some patients may experience some anxiety before the procedure, if this is the case, your dentist can also use Nitrous Oxide (laughing gas) to keep you relaxed.
+Your dentist will make sure you do not feel pain before moving forward with the procedure.
+Some patients may experience some anxiety before the procedure; if this is the case, your dentist can also use Nitrous Oxide (laughing gas) to keep you relaxed.

-Once your dentist is happy with the reshaping of your tooth, he or she will take an impression of your tooth to be sent to the lab where your permanent dental crown is made.
+Once your dentist is happy with the reshaping of your tooth, he or she will take an impression of your tooth to be sent to the lab, where your permanent dental crown is made.
 During this procedure, your dentist will create a temporary dental crown to be placed until your permanent porcelain dental crown is finished.
-The temporary dental crown is placed to ensure no bacteria enters your tooth during this waiting period.
+The temporary dental crown is placed to ensure no bacteria enter your tooth during this waiting period.

 Your final appointment is when your permanent dental crown is placed.
 You will again be numbed to ensure no pain is felt.
-Your temporary dental crown will be removed and your natural tooth will again be cleaned.
+Your temporary dental crown will be removed, and your natural tooth will again be cleaned.
 Your porcelain tooth will be placed and adjusted accordingly to fit our tooth.
 Your dentist will ask you to bite down a few times to ensure the crown fits perfectly with your bite.
 Once you and the dentist are happy with the placement of the dental crown, it is then cemented to your natural tooth for a permanent placement.

 Call our Office at (425) 742-9609 Today!